Note: This post may contain spoilers for Wives and Daughters, Agnes Grey, and Middlemarch.

 Yet Dorothea has a blind spot, and that is her understanding of her influence as an intelligent woman.
 In her endeavor to help a scholar, she marries the old and completely unromantic Edward Casaubon, and almost immediately finds herself stagnated in an unsatisfying relationship in which she is not respected, adored, or appreciated in any way.
 As Casaubon subdues her, Dorothea finds a friend who does appreciate her, and she struggles to balance a simple friendship with duty to her husband.

 The other central women in the novel are likewise well-developed.
 Although Rosamond Vincy is also strong-willed, her self-centered approach to life means she uses her strength to manipulate those around her.
 I despised Rosamond.
 In Nymeth’s post, she indicates that Rosamond has only been taught to be a spoiled rich wife; she is not to be held completely responsible.
 I was not quite so nice in my scrutiny as I read.
-Her story, intertwined with that of the very likeable Lydgate, is frustrating and somewhat heart-breaking.
+Her story, intertwined with that of the very likable Lydgate, is frustrating and somewhat heartbreaking.
 As a selfish woman, she ruins lives and breaks hearts.
 Her unhappiness is her own fault.

 Mary Garth is not mentioned as frequently as the other two women, but I took to her as I had to Dorothea.
-Although Mary is from a lower class and is a working woman, one can’t help but admire her frank attitude towards life.
+Although Mary is from a lower class and is a working woman, one can’t help but admire her frank attitude toward life.
 I wished she had received something from Featherstone: she deserved it.
 Yet, her work ethic means that she expects those around her to do their part, and she does not want anyone’s charity, even Featherstone’s.
 Her relationship with Fred Vincy needs to be one of mutual trust and proper work, for she does not want a lazy husband.
-I loved her strong-willed personality, as I did that of her father Caleb Garth.
+I loved her strong-willed personality, as I did of her father Caleb Garth.

 Nymeth mentioned that Middlemarch is a story of unhappy marriages, and I have to agree.
 The Bulstrodes, the Vincys, the Casaubons, the Lydgates: it seems no one is completely happy.
-Eliot portrays these relationships so realistically.
+Eliot portrays these relationships realistically.
 The many little resolutions give the novel a romantic side, and yet Eliot still manages to keep them incredibly realistic.
 I almost believed this was a try story.
 For example, I loved the sexual tension in the best scene of the book:

 The rain was dashing against the window-panes as if an angry spirit were within it, and behind it was the great swoop of the wind; it was one of those moments in which both the busy and the idle pause with a certain awe.
 (Chapter 83)

 Middlemarch is a definitive Victorian novel.
 Although it tells the story of an era ten fifty years previous, it captures the conflicts that seem to define Victorian England: woman versus men, rich versus poor, politics, and what it means to be an artist or a scholar in a world that is growing increasingly modern.
-I look forward to my reread so I can focus on the other conflicts beyond that of the plight of the women.
+I look forward to my reread so I can focus on the other conflicts beyond that of the plight of women.

 George Eliot has been praised as an eminent Victorian writer.
 When I began Middlemarch shortly on the heels of reading the other two novels, I finally understand what it is that makes her so great.
 I enjoyed all of these novels, but Middlemarch was, from the beginning, far superior.